lobo2301/TestingGit/README.md

-"# Potang ina mo testing to"
+"# Potang ina mo testing to 2"